 Now, startups like Maker’s Row make it simple for small labels to find small-batch manufacturing partners that can meet their needs at scale, with transparent standards around pricing and sourcing.
 Emerging brands can weave small-batch runs (and transparent production standards) into their marketing.

-NYC-based menswear line Noah, for example, produces ultra-small batch clothing lines — rumored to sometimes be as little as 12 or 24 items — and often sell out of these items quickly.
-The launches includes detailed blog posts about the items’ sourcing and purpose.
+NYC-based menswear line Noah, for example, produces ultra-small batch clothing lines — rumored to sometimes comprise as few as 12 or 24 items — and often sell out of these items quickly.
+The launches include detailed blog posts about the items’ sourcing and purpose.

 Large high-end brands are also evolving their approach to production to better compete with fast fashion retailers.

-Tommy Hilfiger makes the fashions in its new TommyNow line available instantly— all around the world, in-store and online— as soon as they sashay down the runway.
+Tommy Hilfiger makes the fashions in its TommyNow line available instantly — all around the world, in-store and online — as soon as they sashay down the runway.

-That means TommyNow items hit stores three times faster than traditional collections, with just a 6-month window between product ideation/design and release.
+That means TommyNow items hit stores 3 times faster than traditional collections, with just a 6-month window between product ideation/design and release.

-The first TommyNow collection— a collaboration with model Gigi Hadid— launched with a two-day Fashion Week extravaganza that supported a huge social media push.
-The event livestream was made “shoppable” for Facebook Live and supplemented with instantly-buyable product debuts on Pinterest, Instagram, and Snapchat.
+The first TommyNow collection — a collaboration with model Gigi Hadid — launched in 2016 with a 2-day Fashion Week extravaganza that supported a huge social media push.
+The event livestream was made “shoppable” for Facebook Live and was supplemented with instantly buyable product debuts on Pinterest, Instagram, and Snapchat.